finos/FDC3/docs/api-bridging/spec.md

         "requestGuid": "requestGuid",
         "timestamp": "2020-03-...",
         "source": {
-            "name": "someOtherApp", //should this be the desktop agent or the app?
+            "name": "someOtherApp", //should this be the Desktop Agent or the app?
             "appId": "...",
             "version": "...",
             // ... other metadata fields